-How shall we understand the word “self-acceptance” in its psychological sense?
-This article uses the best available scholarly references to arrive at two new definitions of self-acceptance.
+What is “self-acceptance” in psychology?
+This article uses the best available scholarly references to construct two definitions of self-acceptance.

 In this article I am focusing on the concept of “self-acceptance”: How shall we define it?

 In the course of this article I will look at many different sources, in order to understand this concept better.

 At the end of this article, I am then constructing two “new “summary” definitions of the word “self-acceptance”: one general definition (self-acceptance-1a), and one more specialized definition (self-acceptance-1b).

 - 1.2 Relatively Few Reference Sources

 - 1.4 The Road Ahead